-Undesirable side effects caused by any product candidate that Delcath develops could result in the denial of regulatory approval by the FDA or other regulatory authorities for any or all targeted indications or cause us to evaluate the future of our development programs.
+Undesirable side effects caused by any product candidate that we develop could result in the denial of regulatory approval by the FDA or other regulatory authorities for any or all targeted indications or cause us to evaluate the future of our development programs.
 The regulatory review and approval process is lengthy, expensive and inherently uncertain.
 As part of the U.S. Prescription Drug User Fee Act, the FDA has a goal to review and act on a percentage of all submissions in a given time frame.
-In August 2012, the Company submitted the Melphalan/HDS NDA seeking an indication for ocular melanoma liver metastases.
+In August 2012, we submitted the Melphalan/HDS NDA seeking an indication for ocular melanoma liver metastases.
 In September 2013, the FDA declined to approve the NDA and issued a CRL.
-The deficiencies in the CRL included, but were not limited to, a statement that the Company must perform additional "well-controlled randomized trial(s) to establish the safety and efficacy of Melphalan/HDS using overall survival as the primary efficacy outcome measure" and which "demonstrates that the clinical benefits of Melphalan/HDS outweigh its risks."
-The FDA also requires that the additional clinical trial(s) be conducted using the product the Company intends to market.
-Prior to conducting additional clinical trials, Delcath must satisfy certain other requirements of the CRL, including, but not limited to, product quality testing and human factors information.
-However, even if the Company completes its clinical trials and satisfies all the requirements of the CRL, it may not obtain regulatory approval from the FDA.
+The deficiencies in the CRL included, but were not limited to, a statement that we must perform additional "well-controlled randomized trial(s) to establish the safety and efficacy of Melphalan/HDS using overall survival as the primary efficacy outcome measure" and which "demonstrates that the clinical benefits of Melphalan/HDS outweigh its risks."
+The FDA also requires that the additional clinical trial(s) be conducted using the product we intend to market.
+Prior to conducting additional clinical trials, we must satisfy certain other requirements of the CRL, including, but not limited to, product quality testing and human factors information.
+However, even if we complete these clinical trials and satisfy all the requirements of the CRL, we may not obtain regulatory approval from the FDA.
 Continued failure to obtain, or additional delays in obtaining, regulatory approvals may:

-- adversely affect the commercialization of the current version of CHEMOSAT and Melphalan/HDS or any products that the Company develops in the future; - impose additional costs on Delcath; - diminish any competitive advantages that may be attained; and - adversely affect the Company's ability to generate revenues.
+- adversely affect the commercialization of the current version of CHEMOSAT and Melphalan/HDS or any products that we develop in the future: - · impose additional costs on us; - · diminish any competitive advantages that may be attained; and - adversely affect our ability to generate revenues.

-Delcath has obtained the right to affix the CE Mark for the Delcath Hepatic CHEMOSAT Delivery System as a medical device for the delivery of melphalan.
-Since the Company may only promote the device within this specific indication, if physicians are unwilling to obtain melphalan separately for use with CHEMOSAT, Delcath's ability to commercialize CHEMOSAT in the EEA will be significantly limited.
+We have obtained the right to affix the CE Mark for the Hepatic CHEMOSAT Delivery System as a medical device for the delivery of melphalan.
+Since we may only promote the device within this specific indication, if physicians are unwilling to obtain melphalan separately for use with CHEMOSAT, our ability to commercialize CHEMOSAT in the EU will be significantly limited.

-In the EEA, CHEMOSAT is regulated as a Class IIb medical device indicated for the intra-arterial administration of a chemotherapeutic agent, melphalan hydrochloride, to the liver with additional extracorporeal filtration of the venous blood return.
-Delcath's ability to market and promote CHEMOSAT is limited to this approved indication.
-To the extent that the Company's promotion of CHEMOSAT is found to be outside the scope of its approved indication, Delcath may be subject to fines or other regulatory action, limiting its ability to commercialize CHEMOSAT in the EEA.
+In the EU, CHEMOSAT is regulated as a Class IIb medical device indicated for the intra-arterial administration of a chemotherapeutic agent, melphalan hydrochloride, to the liver with additional extracorporeal filtration of the venous blood return.
+Our ability to market and promote CHEMOSAT is limited to this approved indication.
+To the extent that our promotion of CHEMOSAT is found to be outside the scope of its approved indication, we may be subject to fines or other regulatory action, limiting our ability to commercialize CHEMOSAT in the EU.